 - Delivery type

 - Study abroad

 Full entry requirements

 Medicinal chemistry has had a monumental impact on the landscape of society today.
 It’s the hundreds of years of research and development undergone by medicinal chemists all over the world which have revolutionised modern medicines, creating innovations in everything from pain relief to cancer treatments.
 Without these ongoing discoveries, our world would be a very different place — and it’s no surprise why the field of medicinal chemistry is highly sought after across a variety of industries worldwide.

-Studying medicinal chemistry at Leeds will enable you to delve into the fundamental concepts and new practices used by modern chemists, taught by academics who are leaders in their fields.
+Studying a medicinal chemistry degree at Leeds will enable you to delve into the fundamental concepts and new practices used by modern chemists, taught by academics who are leaders in their fields.
 This will give you the key knowledge and experience you need to begin your career in this highly valued profession and make a real impact across the globe.